 Anglican Schools Commission (ASC)

-The Anglican Schools Commission (Inc.) is the incorporated body that owns the School.
+The Anglican Schools Commission is the incorporated body which owns the School.
 The ASC has delegated much of the governance of the School to the School Council through a Constitution.
 The School Council delegates the operational management of the School to the Principal.
 The Principal works closely with the ASC Chief Executive Officer.

 Anglican Schools Commission schools are co-educational communities of excellence and educational centres of caring.
 Most offer a comprehensive Kindergarten to Year 12 education.
 They deliver excellence in education, with an emphasis on high achievement in traditional academic subjects, balanced by comprehensive co-curricular and vocational programs.
 These programs are underpinned by core Christian values and teaching in the Anglican tradition.